stefanoverna/graphql8/guides/type_definitions/extensions.md

   - /schema/extending_the_dsl/
 ---

-While integrating GraphQL into your app, you can customize the definition DSL.
+While integrating GraphQL8 into your app, you can customize the definition DSL.
 For example, you might:

 - Assign "area of responsibility" to different types and fields
 - DRY up shared logic between types and fields